usdoj-crt/crt-portal/README.md

     SECRET_KEY=''

 To build the project
+    You will need to build the project for the first time and when there are package updates to apply.

     docker-compose up -d --build

 To run the project
+    This is a quicker way to start the project as long as you don't have new packages to install.

     docker-compose up

+Visit the site locally at [http://0.0.0.0:8000/report] 🎉

-create a superuser for admin access
+Create a superuser for local admin access

      docker-compose run web python /code/crt_portal/manage.py createsuperuser

-To add some test data after you log in at `http://0.0.0.0:8000/admin/login`; Then you can check out `http://0.0.0.0:8000/form/`.
+To add some test data with the form http://0.0.0.0:8000/form/ and then you can check it out in the backend view http://0.0.0.0:8000/form/view and the admin view at http://0.0.0.0:8000/admin/.

+Generate the SASS for the front end.
-in another terminal if you are doing front end work:
+    In another terminal, if you are doing front end work you will want

     gulp watch